Cyclic homology of categories of matrix factorizations: Mixed complexes with a connection

 where

 where

 It was checked by Shklyarov (\cite{S}, section C.2) that $\nabla_u$ is indeed a $u$-connection.

-\begin{remark}This $u$-connection was actually introduced by \cite{KKP} (without explicit formula).
-Namely, consider a deformation $T_t$ of $T$ over $G_m:$ objects and spaces of morphisms do not change, but the differentials change by the formula (this deformation is naturally isomorphic to the one in \cite{KKP}, the isomorphism map is multiplication by $t^{-1}$ on morphisms).
+\begin{remark}This $u$-connection was actually introduced in \cite{KKP} (without explicit formula).
+Namely, consider a deformation $T_t$ of $T$ over $G_m:$ objects, spaces of morphisms and compositions do not change, but the differentials change by the formula (this deformation is naturally isomorphic to the one in \cite{KKP}, the isomorphism map is multiplication by $t^{-1}$ on morphisms).
 Then we have a $\Z/2$-graded bundle over $G_m\times \Spf k((u)):$

 It is equipped with Getzler-Gauss-Manin \cite{G} connection $\nabla^{GM}$ in the $t$-direction.
 Note that we have a natural identification of mixed complexes This equips $E$ with a $G_m$-equivariant structure with respect to the action Let $\Lambda:E\to E$ be an operator of differentiation by $\frac{d}{d\mu}.$ Then $\Lambda$ has symbol $(t\frac{\partial}{\partial t}+2u\frac{\partial}{\partial u})\cdot\id_E.$ Therefore, the differential operator